amyhupe/amyhupe.co.uk/src/articles/2020-04-09-why-you-dont-need-a-separate-design-system-for-internal-services.md

 These foundational elements really don’t care where they’re used, so extending them to our staff tools should be straightforward, and reduces our maintenance costs.
 The hard work has been done, so why do it again?

-Even when it comes to more context-specific aspects of our system, the beliefs that underpin differences in our staff and consumer-facing services are often false.
+Even when it comes to more context-specific aspects of our system, the beliefs that underpin differences in our colleague and consumer-facing services are often false.

-For example, a common objection to using certain content conventions in staff-facing services is that it dumbs down and frustrates experts.
+For example, a common objection to using certain content conventions in internal services is that it dumbs down and frustrates experts.
 But there’s plenty of evidence to show that [even experts prefer plain language](https://www.nngroup.com/articles/plain-language-experts/).

-And an even more unpleasant belief held by some is that staff services don’t need to be accessible, leading to staff UI that’s riddled with “space-saving” form controls, images and icons missing alt-text, and poor contrast ratios.
+And an even more unpleasant belief held by some is that tools for our colleagues don’t need to be accessible, leading to UI that’s riddled with “space-saving” form controls, images and icons missing alt-text, and poor contrast ratios.

 But given that [there are 13.9 million disabled people in the UK](https://www.scope.org.uk/media/disability-facts-figures/) alone, it’s nonsensical to assume none of them do, or could, work in your organisation.

 What’s more, there’s a wealth of research that shows [designing accessible services makes them universally more intuitive to use](https://www.microsoft.com/design/inclusive/).

-By challenging our beliefs about what differentiates staff and consumer-facing services and looking for areas of overlap, we can more easily create solutions that work for both.
+By challenging our beliefs about what differentiates colleague and consumer-facing services and looking for areas of overlap, we can more easily create solutions that work for both.

 ### Consider user needs over user types